craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### USE: Melee Weapon
 This feature inherits and replaces the 'Engage' Martial Feature.

-While your target is 'Engaged',
+When you make an Attack against a target you have 'Engaged', if you deal damage, that target cannot take the ''

 ### Arcane Features
 ### Divine Features